Columbine victims | Injured 1, 2, 3, 4, 5, 6

 + Daniel Steepleton

-Updated photos were provided by the individual or their families, used with permission.
 Yearbook photos are used per Section 107 of the Fair Use Act.

-Stephen Austin Eubanks Stephen Austin Eubanks, 16 in 1999.
+Stephen Austin Eubanks, 16 in 1999.

-Corey DePooter in the library when the shooting began.
+He was with his best friend Corey DePooter in the library when the shooting began.
 When the teacher ran in telling everyone to get down, he, Corey, Jennifer Doyle, and freshman [Peter Ball] hid under the same table.
-When the shooters entered the room, Austin heard a bomb go off in the library, and then could hear the gunmen walking around randomly shooting people.
-He didn't know the gunmen; he only knew their first names.
+Then the shooters entered the room.
+Austin heard a bomb go off in the library, and could hear the gunmen walking around randomly shooting people.
+He didn't know them.
+He had seen them around school and only knew their first names.

 "Everything's going to be okay," Corey told Austin quietly.

-When the armed teens stopped to the table Austin was hiding under, [Dylan] pulled a chair out of the way and shoved his semi-automatic gun under the table, aimed directly at Corey, then pulled the trigger.
-Austin covered his head [Eric] also fired his carbine rifle under the table, hitting Corey, Jenny, and Austin.
-When the shooting stopped, Austin looked up and saw Corey bleeding badly.
+The armed teens stopped at the table Austin was hiding under.
+[Dylan] yanked a chair out of the way, shoved his semi-automatic gun under the table and pulled the trigger.
+Austin covered his head.
+[Eric] also fired his carbine rifle under the table, hitting

-In May 2019, shortly after the 20th year following the tragic shooting, Austin died from an accidental heroin overdose.
-He struggled with opiod addiction since he was hospitalized due to his injuries.
+In May 2019, shortly after the 20th year following the tragic shooting, Austin relapsed and died from an accidental heroin overdose.
+He was 37 years old.

 ^ top

-Nick Foss Nicholas 'Nick' Foss, 18 in 1999.
+Nicholas "Nick" Foss, 18 in 1999.

 According to statements Nick gave investigators, it was his suggestion that they might be able to escape through the ceiling ventilation shaft.
-Ms. Jankowski tried first only to fall through the ceiling.
+Jankowski tried first only to fall through the ceiling.
 Tim tried next and was able to get out.
-Nick went up next, and tried to escape by crawling through the ceiling but wound up falling through into the teacher's lounge.
+Nick went up next and tried to escape by crawling through the ceiling but wound up falling through into the teacher's lounge.
 He was able to run from the building to police officers waiting outside.

 He had a twin brother, Adam, who was also in the school at the time of the shootings.
 Trapped in an office, Adam helped other students up into the ceiling where the air wasn't so stuffy so they could breathe easier while they hid.